-Physics holds as its mission to train students to think quantitatively about the workings of the physical universe.
+The core mission of the Physics program is to train students to think quantitatively about the workings of the physical universe.
 We provide support at the introductory level for several majors at Wells, as well as our own, and contribute to the general education curriculum with appropriate lab science experiences.
 And, equally importantly, we seek to provide an as complete as is feasible undergraduate major, both in physical theory (conceptual and mathematical), and in hands-on laboratory work.
-Students who complete the program may make explicit use of our curriculum in their chosen career path, or in furthering their education by way of graduate training in physics or engineering.
+Students who complete the program may make explicit use of our curriculum in their chosen career path (which is very often as an engineer), or in furthering their education by way of graduate training in physics or engineering.

 All students who take one or more courses with us use their physics training to intelligently break down a problem down into its essential components (an implicit objective of our entire curriculum), which will serve them well in nearly any future endeavor.
 We strive to have our students gain competence in verbal and mathematical expression of the material.
 Our major is at the heart of STEM fields, and consequently our graduates have significant success in obtaining employment in engineering and the physical sciences.
-Therefore, because of its intellectual challenge and the ways in which it teaches students how to grapple with complex problems, the major fits very well with Wells's overall mission and recent commitment to a curriculum that can be used in practical careers.
-2.
+Therefore, because of its intellectual challenge and the ways in which it teaches students how to grapple with complex problems, the major fits very well with Wells's overall mission and recent commitment to a curriculum that can be used in practical (and, we daresay, lucrative) careers.